Miami Seahawks: History

 The team also played all of its November home games on Monday nights, the first time in major professional football that such a move had ever been attempted more than once in a year.

 At the end of the season, the team was $350,000 in debt, including $80,000 in outstanding travel and payroll expenses.
 This was well beyond Hester's ability to pay, and to make matters worse, his boosters walked away upon realizing the extent of the debt.
 Other football boosters in Miami wanted to buy the team, but were unwilling to pay the substantial debt, so they wanted to wait another year to make a bid.

 Before the Miami boosters could make a bid, however, Hester was declared bankrupt, leaving AAFC Commissioner Jim Crowley with no option but to seize the team.
 In January 1947, the AAFC approved a bid by Washington, D.C. attorney Robert D. Rodenburg and four other businessmen; the Rodenburg-led group effectively moved the team to Baltimore and rebranded it as the first incarnation of the Baltimore Colts.

-Miami would not have a professional football team again until 1965, when the American Football League awarded an expansion team to lawyer Joe Robbie and actor Danny Thomas, the Miami Dolphins, which would become a far more successful team on and off the field.
+The fiasco left local officials weary of upstart professional football leagues.
+By 1960, Miami was much more comparable in size to established major professional sports markets.
+Nevertheless, when the American Football League awarded Ralph Wilson a charter franchise for Miami, the city refused to grant him a lease at the Orange Bowl.
+Wilson eventually established his team in Buffalo, New York where they became the Buffalo Bills.
+However, once it became clear that the AFL was a far more viable venture, the municipal government reversed its stance.
+In 1965, the AFL awarded an expansion franchise to lawyer Joe Robbie and actor Danny Thomas, the Miami Dolphins, which would become a far more successful team on and off the field.

+After the NFL and AFL merged, the Seahawks nickname would be revived (ironically, at the opposite geographical corner of the contiguous U.S.) when the Seattle Seahawks joined the NFL in 1976.